vikasreddy636/markerlessBoMI_FaMa/README.md

     $ python3 main_reaching.py
 ```

-step 8 --> follow the steps in the GUI (common also for WINDOWS)
+step 8 --> follow the steps in the GUI (see below after WINDOWS installation steps)

+# WINDOWS installation steps: